jamii/jamii.github.com/_posts/2017-11-21-contrast-coding-is-an-implementation-detail.md

 If you haven't encountered contrast codes before - good.
 Stay there.
 You are not missing out.

-If you have and are confused, maybe this will help.
+If you have encountered contrast codes and are confused, maybe this will help.

 Let's set the scene.
 A typical instance of the [General Linear Model](https://en.wikipedia.org/wiki/General_linear_model) looks like this: